The optimality of word lengths. Theoretical foundations and an empirical study: Results

 \section{Results}

 In \autoref{sec:introduction}, we highlighted the importance of distinguishing between principles and their manifestations.
-In \autoref{sec:theory}, we have addressed the problem of how to measure the degree of compression of word lengths through the relationship between the frequency of a type and its probability, examining distinct scores for the optimality of word lengths.
-There we have shown that $\eta$, $\Psi$, and $\Omega$ are indices of the intensity of compression because they always reach one when the system is fully optimized according to the minimum baseline (rank ordering) in \autoref{sec:baselines}.
+In \autoref{sec:measuringOptimality}, we have addressed the problem of how to measure the degree of compression of word lengths through the relationship between the frequency of a type and its length, examining distinct scores for the optimality of word lengths.
+In \autoref{app:theory}, we show that $\eta$, $\Psi$, and $\Omega$ are indices of the intensity of compression because they always reach a value of \textit{one} when the system is fully optimized according to the minimum baseline (rank ordering) in \autoref{sec:baselines}.
 In contrast, Pearson $r$ and Kendall $\tau$ correlations fail to give a constant value when the system is fully optimized.
-Therefore, $r$ and $\tau$ are suitable to investigate the manifestation of compression, i.e. the law of abbreviation, but are a poor reflection of the actual degree of optimality with respect to the minimum baseline.
-Against this theoretical backdrop, here we first investigate the presence of Zipf's law of abbreviation in languages using $\tau$.
-Then, we establish that $\Psi$ is the best score in terms of the best combination of mathematical properties (\autoref{tab:mathematical_properties_of_scores}) and other desirable properties (\autoref{sec:other_desirable_properties}).
-Thus, we finally choose $\Psi$ to measure the degree of optimality of languages.
-We also compare $\Psi$ against the other optimality scores (excluding the correlation scores, $r$ and $\tau$, for the reasons mentioned above).
+Therefore, $r$ and $\tau$ are suitable to investigate the manifestation of compression, i.e. the law of abbreviation \parencite{Petrini2022b}, but are a poor reflection of the actual degree of optimality with respect to the minimum baseline.